clockspot/arduino-clock/README.md

 The calendar cycles through several displays, before returning to the time of day:

 * **The date.** Several formats are available in the [options menu](#options-menu).
-When setting, it will ask for year, then month, then date.
+When setting, it will ask for the year, then the month, then the date.
 * **Day counter.** This will count down to, or up from, a date of your choice, repeating every year.
-When setting, it will ask for month, then date, then direction (0 = count down, 1 = count up).
+When setting, it will ask for the month, then the date, then the direction (0 = count down, 1 = count up).
   * TIP: To display the day of the year, set it to count up from December 31.
 * **Sunrise and sunset.** These two displays show the previous and next sunrise or sunset (indicated by `1` or `0` on the seconds tubes), in the same 12h/24h format as the time of day.
 This is based on the latitude, longitude, and UTC offset you specify in the [options menu](#options-menu).